 Ultrasound machines have become indispensable in hospitals since their debut in the 1950s, but by applying artificial intelligence to interpret those echoes, typically displayed as grayscale images, doctors are getting a new level of insight.
-And that’s helping them provide better care for patients with COVID-19.
+And that’s helping them provide care for patients with COVID-19.

-Ordinary ultrasound machines have become useful tools because they can help doctors spot COVID-19’s tell-tale lesions just below the pleura, the membranes that envelop the lungs, and the body wall.
+Ordinary ultrasound machines have become useful tools because they can help doctors monitor COVID-19’s tell-tale lesions just below the pleura, the membranes that envelop the lungs, and the body wall.
 “It has been underestimated, the power of ultrasound in the intensive care unit,” says Antonio Spera, the general manager for GE Healthcare in Italy who is leading efforts to ensure the country’s hardest-hit hospitals have critical equipment.
 “It’s now exploding.”

 Mathias Goyen, chief medical officer for GE Healthcare in Europe, explains that ultrasound also has an advantage over computed tomography (CT) scans, the standard procedure to assess pneumonia in “ordinary” times.
 “In an ideal setting, CT is the imaging method of choice for COVID-19.
 But we don’t have an ideal setting — we’re dealing with an overflow of patients as part of a pandemic.
 In this COVID-19 crisis that is unfolding, ultrasound is often the imaging modality that is most readily available, compared to CT, at point of care.”
 Goyen added that “ultrasound could be the imaging method of choice for many patients on the ICU in this COVID-19 overflow situation.”

 Researchers — who used lung ultrasonography to monitor more than a dozen patients in China with critical COVID-19 infections — have suggested ultrasound could be the imaging method of choice for many patients in an ICU as hospitals get busier.
-“Based upon our experience, we consider that lung ultrasonography has major utility for management of COVID-19 with respiratory involvement due to its safety, repeatability, absence of radiation and point of care use,” wrote researchers from the critical care department at Xiangya Hospital in Changsha.
+“Based upon our experience, we consider that lung ultrasonography has major utility for management of COVID-19 with respiratory involvement due to its repeatability, absence of ionizing radiation and point of care use,” explained researchers from the critical care department at Xiangya Hospital in Changsha.

-AI-enabled ultrasound also can help doctors get a handle on potential complications from the disease.
+AI features also can help doctors get a handle on potential complications from the disease.
 For example, during the 1918 influenza pandemic commonly called the Spanish flu, some of the highest risk came from bacterial infections and adverse immunological reactions that were triggered by the virus, rather than from the virus itself, according to the U.S. Centers for Disease Control and Prevention.